 TASB Regional Screening Committees.
 Nominations will be sent to the education service center (ESC) in your region.

 The ESC will coordinate the regional screening part of the TASB selection process.
-Members of the regional screening committee represent districts that do not have superintendents nominated for the award and do not have board members on the state selection committee.
+School board members serving on the regional screening committee represent districts that do not have superintendents nominated for the award and do not have board members on the state selection committee.

-Each regional screening committee will submit one nomination to the TASB state selection committee.
-A list of regional service centers and addresses to which nominations may be submitted is posted with the SOTY nomination information at tasb.org.
+Each regional screening committee will submit one nomination to the TASB State Selection Committee.
+A list of regional service centers and addresses to which nominations may be submitted is posted with the SOTY nomination information at tasb.org/soty.

 TASB State Selection Committee.
 The state selection committee is typically composed of TASB directors appointed by the TASB president to serve on the Member Services Committee.
 A director may not serve if the superintendent from his or her district is being considered.